wylited/wylinotes/notes/Biology Syllabus.md

 - 2.13 understand how enzyme function can be affected by changes in pH altering the active site

 - 2.14B practical: investigate how enzyme activity can be affected by changes in pH

-###  (d)  Movement of substances into and out of cells
+### (d) Movement of Substances into and Out of Cells

 - 2.15 understand the processes of diffusion, osmosis and active transport by which substances move into and out of cells